renanbaqui/physics/README.md

 # Physics

-Physics is a student undergraduate project to find an ordinary differential equation (ODE) solution and plot it using the Maxima software and its own programming language.
+Physics is a student project to find an ordinary differential equation (ODE) solution and plot it using the Maxima software and its own programming language.

 ## Installation